|• Story •

 My ancestors achieved another kind of fame by multiplying, but having lots of children.
 Until the end of my grandfather's generation -- he had nine children and his wife Minnie died with number 10 -- families of 10 and 12 were the norm for my ancestors.
 The generation born ater 1920 had far smaller families.

-This is a searchable and downloadable GEDCOM with footnotes, residing at Rootsweb.
-A differently-formatted tree is at Ancestry.com which unfortunately is not viewable without Ancestry.com membership.
-Hardin YDNA results and matching Hardin relative information is maintained at hhhdna.com, maintained by relative William Clark Hardin of Mount Holly, North Carolina.
+This is a searchable and downloadable GEDCOM with footnotes, but note: No living people are listed.
+This is the tree that resided at rootsweb worldconnect until its demise.
+A differently-formatted tree is at Ancestry.com.
+Hardin YDNA results and matching Hardin relative information is maintained at hhhdna.com, maintained by relative William Clark Hardin of North Carolina.
 For another source of DNA matches look up Hardin or Harden or any surname of interest at Ysearch.org or at FamilyTreeDNA.com

 The Hardins Oran and I come from are found by DNA testing to be of